The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 John Badham.
 Perf.
 Matthew Broderick, Ally Sheedy, John Wood, Dabney Coleman.
 United Artists, 1983.

-Synopsis: David, a computer whiz (Matthew Broderick) and young white man, hacks into a computer game system, accidentally starting World War III.
+Synopsis: David (Matthew Broderick), a computer whiz, hacks into a computer game system, accidentally starting World War III.
 Is it a simulation, or a real-life crisis?
 A library research montage reveals how David discovers the secret password into the computer system.
-A reel librarian, a white woman, is seen very briefly in this montage scene.
+A reel librarian is seen very briefly in this montage scene.

 Role Call: Uncredited female as an academic librarian — Information Provider (female)